DerekMor/legends_gym/README.md

 - **Email Confirmation:** Email verification and confirmation processes are enforced to ensure the validity of user accounts and prevent unauthorized access.

+## Data Handling and Storage

+### User Profiles and Personal Details

+Legends Gym stores user profile information, including personal details for orders, securely using a combination of databases and cloud storage.

+#### ElephantSQL for Personal Details

+- **Storage of Order Information:** Personal details related to user orders, such as full name, email, phone number, address, and order history, are stored in ElephantSQL, a cloud-based PostgreSQL database service.

+- **Security Measures:** The ElephantSQL database is configured securely, with appropriate access controls and encryption, to protect the confidentiality and integrity of user information.
+Passwords are hashed and sensitive data is stored with encryption measures in place.

+### AWS S3 for Profile Pictures

+- **Storage of Profile Pictures:** Profile pictures uploaded by users are securely stored in Amazon Web Services (AWS) Simple Storage Service (S3).

+- **Security Measures:** AWS S3 implements robust security measures, including encryption in transit and at rest, to safeguard profile pictures from unauthorized access.

 ## Features not implemented